Italian invasion of British Somaliland: Analysis

-The capture of the colony was the greatest success of the Italians in the East African campaign but they had not been able to exploit the opportunities that they had created.
-Delays caused by the terrain, weather and the cancellation of a coup de main by Italian 300 infantry on the port had enabled the British to get away, despite the improvised nature of the embarkation.
+The capture of the colony was the greatest success of the Italians in the East African campaign but they were unable to exploit the opportunities that they had created.
+Delays caused by the terrain, weather and the cancellation of a coup de main by 300 Italian infantry on the port, had enabled the British to get away, despite the improvised nature of the embarkation.

 Casualties

-In 1954, Ian Playfair, the British official historian, wrote that the British suffered 260 casualties and estimated Italian losses of 2,052 men.
+In 1954, Ian Playfair, the British official historian, wrote that the British suffered 260 casualties and estimated Italian casualties at 2,052 men.
 Seven British aircraft were shot down and ten were badly damaged in the fourteen days' fighting.
 In 1988, Alberto Rovighi, the Italian official historian, wrote that the Italians suffered 465 men killed, 1,530 wounded and 34 missing, a total of 2,029 men, of whom 161 were Italian and 1,868 were in local Eritrean and Somali Ascari units of the Regio Corpo di Truppe Coloniali.
 Somali irregulars supporting the British suffered about another 2,000 casualties during the invasion and occupation; about 1,000 Somali irregulars became casualties fighting on the Italian side.
 In 1993, Harold Raugh wrote that 38 of the British casualties had been killed and 222 wounded.
 In a 1996 publication, Christopher Shores gave the same figures for Italian casualties as Maravigna and wrote that the RAF lost seven aircraft and had ten damaged.
 In 2007, Andrea Molinari recorded 1,995 Italian casualties and four aircraft destroyed.